icewolfz/jiMUD/docs/codeeditor.designer.md

     - `Name` the object to return
     - `Random` the chance it is this object
   - see [Room wizard](codeeditor.md#newroom) for more details
+  - `Notes` optional notes about the monster, included in the header comments when code generated

 ### Base monsters